UCSD-ECEMAE-148/fall-2024-final-project-team-04/README.md

 <!-- Original Goals -->
 ### Original Goals

 - Mechanical can crusher
 - Automatic can detection
 - Navigation to can
 - Ability to transport cans

 <!-- End Results -->
 ### Goals We Met
+- Mechanical can crusher
+- Automatic can detection
+- Navigation to can

 ### Our Hopes and Dreams
 #### Stretch Goal 1